 Flooding

-Don’t drive on flooded roads or through any flood water.
-If your route is blocked, try and park somewhere safe so you can find a different way to your destination.
+Never drive on flooded roads or through any flood water – even 30cm of water can float a car.
+If your route is blocked, try to park somewhere safe so you can find a different way to your destination.

 Can’t park somewhere safe?
 If you have a voice-controlled smartphone or sat-nav built into your car, ask your device to give you a different route (to save you having to do this manually).